 The areas where they hit when they bat are just all over the ground.
 It’s 360 degrees, their placement is phenomenal.
 They hit reverse sweeps now and can hit quick sixes.
 I’ll put that down to sitting with some of the best T20 players in the world like AB de Villiers.
 When they are part of your team, you can sit down and have a conversation about how to play in certain situations and what to do to improve their games.

-I think that’s the best thing about the IPL - the influx of the international players into a domestic Indian tournament, where everybody gains.
+I think that’s the best thing about the IPL - the influx of international players into a domestic Indian tournament, where everybody gains.

 And, as you can see, the bowlers are bowling a lot faster.
 They are a lot stronger, and they are executing their skills a lot better.
-And their planning and preparation for games is just incredible.
+And their planning and preparation for games are just incredible.

 For example, you see, Umesh Yadav is still one of the dominant T20 bowlers in the world with the new ball.
 At his age, it’s a great story.
 Hope he keeps continuing because the IPL is one of the best tournaments in the world.

 From a batting point of view, we have sort of come almost 180 degrees.
 At the start, it was more entertaining.
 You hit a four or a six and then get one off the next ball and then try to get about 10 or 12 runs per over, rather than now, where you want to attack a bowler and hit him for three or four back-to-back sixes.
 India defeated Pakistan at the MCG last Sunday.
 Virat Kohli took his time and paced the innings perfectly and cashed in at the end.
 Suddenly, they needed 15 or 16 off the last over and they did that in the last ball.
-So, it was really an old-school T20 run chase.
+So, it was an old-school T20 run chase.
 That was a new ball pitch where they took their time and held their wickets.
 And then attacked a few spin-bowling options and the last over was a complete performance by the Indian team.

 Look, it changes from team to team.
 So, at Kolkata Knight Riders, we encourage players to go out there and see the ball.
 If you feel that you can clear it, then go for it.
-Whereas some of the old school thinking is that you should take your time and get a feel of the pitch.
+Whereas some of the old-school thinking is that you should take your time and get a feel of the pitch.
 So, it depends on which player you are.
 Somebody like AB de Villiers can come out from ball one and hit it all over the park, but also, there are times, when you need to take some time and get used to the conditions.
 There are no exact signs, and that’s the best thing about T20 cricket.
 It is very unpredictable.

 Conditions… huge!
-You spend a lot of time preparing teams to play based on the conditions of the pitch and the size of the boundaries, the wind conditions, the dew.
+You spend a lot of time preparing teams to play based on the conditions of the pitch and the size of the boundaries, the wind conditions, and the dew.
 In Australia, the pitches are different to the ones that you have in India.
 They are pacy, bounce more and probably swing a little bit more than in Indian conditions.
 They probably don’t turn like in Indian conditions.

-Talking about boundary sizes, being a batter, as you look around you think, ‘Oh, can I actually hit it that way?’
+Talking about boundary sizes, being a batter, as you look around you think, ‘Oh, can I hit it that way?’
 So, you’re already thinking in the negative frame of mind rather than thinking, “Yup, I can clear that ball.
 If I can get the ball in my area, then I’m going to go for it…”

 But the way the players are hitting the ball these days, it doesn’t matter how big the boundaries are because the ball generally goes 20 to 30 rows back.

-It’s really a tough one to answer because everything is on a case-by-case basis.
+It’s a tough one to answer because everything is on a case-by-case basis.
 But in my mind, the IPL is still paramount.
 It’s still the best T20 competition in the world.
 So, any aspiring athlete or any aspiring cricketer wants to play in that tournament and would like to play in that tournament for as long as they possibly can because it is the biggest and the best.